Justin Turner Player Props: Red Sox vs. Athletics

 Justin Turner At The Plate

-- Turner has an OPS of .820, fueled by an OBP of .359 and a team-best slugging percentage of .462 this season.
+- Among the qualifying hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks 30th, and he is 51st in the league in slugging.

-- Among the qualifying hitters in MLB, he ranks 18th in batting average, 31st in on-base percentage, and 50th in slugging.
+- Turner is batting .474 during his last outings and is riding an eight-game hitting streak.

-- Turner will look to extend his seven-game hitting streak.
-He's batting .450 during his last games.
+- In 69.8% of his 86 games this season, Turner has picked up at least one hit.
+He's also had 31 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.